tomasgesino/Consumer-Theory-Calculator/README.md

 Consumer theory calculator aims to help you with basic microeconomic exercises.

 ## What can you do now?
-* Calculate Marshallian demand of a Cobb-Douglas.
+* Calculate Marshallian and Hicksian demand and indirect utility and expenditure function of a Cobb-Douglas.

 ## TODO:
-* Calculate indirect utility function of Cobb-Douglas.
+* Calculate indirect utility function of Linear.
-* Calculate expenditure function of Cobb-Douglas.
+* Calculate expenditure function of Linear.
-* Calculate Hicksian demand function of Cobb-Douglas.
+* Calculate Hicksian demand function of Linear.

 ## Roadmap
-* Finish Cobb-Douglas.
+* Finish Cobb-Douglas. ✅
 * Support other types of functions.
+  * Linear
+  * Quasi-Linear
+  * Max
+  * Min
 * Support Hicksian and Marshallian demands on input.

 ## License